 Show users the sudden changes in the timetable based on classes they take or teach in case of lecturers.

-Time for development 130 hours.
+Average development time – 130 hours.

 Development is going to take – 80 hours.

-Audio and Video streaming
+Audio & Video streaming

 The mechanics behind a streaming is that the ongoing stream goes to the server where it is converted and sent to the user that watches the broadcast.
 At the same time, the video is recorded and stored if needed.
 However, the time limits for storing are decided by the developers and depend on storing and processing capacities of servers.